14 min read

 Tax complications of tipped income

-• The Internal Revenue Service (IRS) requires tipped employees to report all tips totaling $20 or more per month to their employer for tax withholding.
+• The IRS requires employees to report all tips of $20 or more per month to their employer.

-• Tips are subject to federal and state income tax, Social Security and Medicare taxes — just like regular wages.
+• Tips are subject to federal and state income tax, as well as Social Security and Medicare taxes.

-• Failure to accurately report tip income can result in IRS penalties or back taxes owed.
+• Failing to report tip income accurately can result in IRS penalties.

 Working on weekends and holidays